Benedikt05/BetterAltay/src/pocketmine/resources/vanilla/README.md

 ## creative_items.json
 This file contains the creative groups and items which appear in the vanilla creative inventory with Education Edition and Experimental Gameplay enabled.

-## biome_definitions.nbt
+## stripped_biome_definitions.json
-This file contains a network-format NBT blob containing biome definitions obtained from `BiomeDefinitionListPacket`.
+This file contains a stripped JSON representation of biome definitions obtained from `BiomeDefinitionListPacket`.

 ## biome_id_map.json
 This file contains a mapping of Minecraft string biome IDs to their legacy integer ID counterparts.
 While biome IDs aren't dynamic yet, it's expected they will become dynamic in the future.